juliusdelta/my-blog-v2/content/client-routing-rails/index.md

 tags = ["rails", "ruby"]
 +++

 There's a quick and easy way to satisfy client side routing in a Rails application.
-Rails will automatically try to resolve it's routing on the server side and throw an immediate 404 if no valid pages exists.
-Since my main application at work is a React SPA I needed a way to resolve routes to the client and not let them get caught by the server and error.
+Rails will automatically try to resolve it's routing on the server side and throw an immediate 404 if no valid pages exist.
+Since my main application at work is a React SPA I needed a way to resolve routes to the client and not let them get caught by the server and throw a 404.
 The `(/*path)` method route 'helper' allows through any route so it can then be handled elsewhere.

 ```ruby
 get '/app(/*path)', to: 'my_app#index'